python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/common-issues.md

-    If you are using a code editor such as VSCode or PyCharm you may get a squiggly line under your import saying the module couldn't be found, it is possible that this is just an mistake by the editor, so try actually running your code with to ensure if it actually errors.
+    If you are using a code editor such as VSCode or PyCharm you may get a squiggly line under your import saying the module couldn't be found, it is possible that this is just an mistake by the editor, so try actually running your so try to actually run your code the way it is to ensure that it actually errors.

     If your code runs fine, you could try restarting your editor.
 If you have newly installed a module it may just not have detected it yet.
 If that doesn't help, you may need to configure your editor to ensure it is looking for the